Purchase costs 2026

 IMT instead of ITP — tiered

 Portugal levies a tiered IMT (Imposto Municipal sobre Transmissões) based on the purchase price.
 Tendency: smaller properties are taxed cheaply, large ones progressively higher.
 Plus stamp duty IS 0.8 %, notary, NIF.
-In total 7–10 % in costs — somewhat cheaper than Spain.
+In total around 7–10 % in costs.
+Note for non-residents: since 25 May 2026 a flat IMT of 7.5 % applies to buyers without Portuguese tax residence (DL 97/2026, Art.
+6 — the progressive tiers no longer apply to you), unless you become tax resident within two years or let at a moderate rent.
+Worked examples and exceptions in detail.

 FAQ